vreyespue/scipy_cut_tree_balanced/README.md

 # A balanced tree cut method for hierarchical clustering

-This repo (and [PyPI package](https://pypi.org/project/scipy-cut-tree-balanced/)) contains a Python function that performs a balanced cut tree of a SciPy linkage matrix built using any linkage method (e.g. 'ward').
+This repo (and [PyPI package](https://pypi.org/project/scipy-cut-tree-balanced/)) contains a Python function that performs a balanced cut-tree of a SciPy linkage matrix built using any linkage method (e.g. 'ward').
 It builds upon the SciPy and NumPy libraries.

 The initial problem was the following: if you perform a standard cut on a tree (i.e. the result from a hierarchical clustering), probably you will end up having a few big clusters (where the number of data samples is high), and many small clusters (each containing very few data samples).
 Thus, the resulting clustering is unbalanced, i.e. it contains clusters of very variable size.

 The proposed function looks recursively along the hierarchical tree, from the root (single cluster gathering all the samples) to the leaves (i.e. the clusters with only one sample), retrieving the biggest possible clusters containing a number of samples lower than a given maximum.
 In this way, if a cluster at a specific tree level contains a number of samples higher than the given maximum, it is ignored and its offspring (smaller) sub-clusters are taken into consideration.
 If the cluster contains a number of samples lower than the given maximum, it is taken as result and its offspring sub-clusters not further processed.

-Since all output clusters contain no more than a given maximum number of samples, the resulting clustering is considered to be more balanced than a standard cut tree.
+Since all output clusters contain no more than a given maximum number of samples, the resulting clustering is considered to be more balanced than a standard cut-tree.
 Note however that the number of samples per cluster might still have a considerable variability, since the splitting of a big cluster can result in sub-clusters with very variable number of samples.
 This variability should be smaller as the given maximum of samples per cluster is closer to 1 (being the variability equal to 0 when the maximum is at its limit, i.e. 1).

 The function returns two results: